phax/peppol-lime/README.md

 Latest version: **3.0.1** as of 2016-01-21

+**Note**: 3.0.1 will be the last release except some issues or pull requests are opened.
+This means this project is now in "low effort maintenance" mode :)

 # Project layout
 This project has the following sub-projects
   * `peppol-lime-api` with the most generic API and a lot of JAXB generated classes (JAR library)